jeevasidarth/Infin/README.md

 All 3 pass → payout formula runs → UPI transfer
 ```

-Payout is triggered and released only once the disruption parameter that caused Gate 1 to pass returns to normal (back below threshold).
+Payout is triggered and released only once the disruption parameter that caused Gate 1 to pass returns to normal (back below threshold) and the insurance ends.

 ---